 Brendan G. Best

-Mr. Best is a partner, chair of Varnum's Restructuring Group, and co-leader of the Banking, Restructuring and Finance Practice Team.
-His practice focuses on complex Chapter 11 restructurings, out-of-court workouts and insolvency-related transactions and litigation.
-Mr. Best has substantial experience advising stakeholders in insolvency-related matters across a wide array of industries including manufacturing, automotive, building supply and service, energy, oil and gas, health care, food service, gaming, hospitality, construction and real estate.Close
+Mr. Best is a partner, chair of Varnum's Restructuring Group, and co-leader of the Banking, Restructuring, and Finance Practice Team.
+His practice focuses on complex Chapter 11 restructurings, out-of-court workouts, and insolvency-related transactions and litigation.
+He has substantial experience advising stakeholders in insolvency-related matters across a wide array of industries including manufacturing, automotive, building supply and service, energy, oil and gas, health care, food service, gaming, hospitality, construction, and real estate.Close

 Ms. Kovsky-Apap focuses her practice on bankruptcy and out-of-court workouts.
 She also has substantial litigation... | Read More